fang2hou/nobo/README.md

     from syllabus import *
     ```

-2. Create an manabaUser object.
+2. Create a `syllabusUser` instance.

     ```python
     # The following username and password is not real :)